22 Fall Newsletter Ideas for Ecommerce Brands

 Again, it’s another example of a fall newsletter promo built around autumn colors and spices.

 Sometimes you don’t have to launch a separate collection to promote for fall.
 Instead, you can pick a few trending items and craft a nice fall-themed newsletter to send out.
-This is how the jewelry brand, Oradina did it:
+A jewelry brand, Oradina, in the example below, did exactly that.

 Oradina’s fall newsletter featuring trending styles and pieces